Secretchronicles/TSC3/docs/contributing.md

 This section describes the general style used in TSC's codebase.
 It's loosely related to the [Stroustrup style][1], but doesn't exactly match it.
-If this section leaves any questions open, you should refer to the Stroustrup style.
+If this document leaves any questions open, you should refer to the Stroustrup style.

 Note that for Emacs an appropriate style file is already provided in